Milan Brzý

 Milan Brzý (born 7 May 1969) is a Czech former ice dancer.

+Career

 Early in his career, he competed for Czechoslovakia with Ivana Střondalová, placing in the top ten at the 1990 European Championships and winning the bronze medal at the 1991 Winter Universiade.
 Brzý teamed up with Radmila Chroboková around 1992.
 They represented the Czech Republic at the 1994 Winter Olympics, finishing 16th.

+Personal life

 Brzý studied at the Silesian University, obtaining a Master's degree in January 2001.
 He married a former synchronized skater, Monika Brzá, and became a coach in Frýdek-Místek.